TomSuworof/acloud/README.md

 # acloud

-acloud is a service of cloud storage
+acloud is a cloud storage service

 the service has full-text search, based on Apache Lucene